Theme: Unleashing potential

 About this event

-Namibian Leaders, Emerging Thinkers and Innovators took TEDxWindhoek stage, with local ideas worth spreading to unleash potential of their country, continent and world at large.
+Namibian Leaders, Emerging Thinkers and Innovators takes EDxWindhoek stage with local ideas worth spreading to unleash potential for their country, continent and world at large.

 Joris Komen drives Library Pi in Namibia, a stand-alone, solar-powered, wireless library hotspot solution designed for 24/7 learning